Master of Pharmaceutical Industry Practice Advisory Board Acknowledgement

-The Master of Pharmaceutical Industry Practice program commenced in Semester 2 2019, and now has three graduated cohorts.
+The Master of Pharmaceutical Industry Practice program commenced in Semester 2 2019, and now has eight graduated cohorts.
 The efforts of those who helped guide the formation and continued evolution of the program are acknowledged and thanked for their time and guidance.

 Meeting twice a year, the roles of the Advisory Board include, but are not limited to:

-• Advise and recommend improvements to program and course coordinators
+- Advise and recommend improvements to program and course coordinators

-• Provide unbiased insights and ideas from a third point-of-view (not involved in the coordination of the program)
+- Provide unbiased insights and ideas from a third point-of-view (not involved in the coordination of the program)

-• Share an understanding of MTP sector needs and trends
+- Share an understanding of MTP sector needs and trends

-• Encourage and support the exploration of new course delivery ideas
+- Encourage and support the exploration of new course delivery ideas

-• Act as a resource for network expansion
+- Act as a resource for network expansion

-MPharmIndPrac Advisory Board Members
+Current MPharmIndPrac Advisory Board Members

 Charles Ross

-Charles RossCharles Rossis the Head of Clinical Operations and Supply at Vaxxas, and has over 20 years’ experience in the manufacture of sterile pharmaceutical products.
+Charles Rossis the Director of Operational Excellence at Vaxxas, and has over 20 years’ experience in the manufacture of sterile pharmaceutical products.

 He has worked as a project manager at CSL both in Melbourne and Switzerland where he managed the development of a novel aseptic manufacturing process.
 Following his work at CSL, Charles worked as a GMP consultant specialising in sterile facility design, commissioning and validation before taking on the role as General Manager of a Contract Manufacturing Organisation.